lazywithclass/project-lamp/website/book/chapter2.markdown

     ND num -> num
     _      ->
       error "arithmetic on non-number"%}
 Here, we have modified the definition of `Value` into a new type called `ValueD`.
-The only change is that the `FD` constructor is parameterized over the `Closure` type as opposd to the arrow-type in PureScript.
+The only change is the names of the constructors and that the `FD` constructor is parameterized over the `Closure` type as opposd to the PureScript arrow-type.
 We have also modifed the definition of `calcValue` to reflect the changes in `ValueD`.

 Since we are no longer using the built-in functions of PureScript, we must also specify how a `Closure` should be applied and created.
 The first step is to implement these functions: